CSIS-iLab/india-states/_posts/2019-08-21-goa-issues-net-metering-regulations-for-solar-projects.md

 is_analysis: false

 ---
-The JERC for the state of Goa and union territories has finalized the net metering regulations.
+The Joint Electricity Regulatory Commission (JERC) for the state of Goa and union territories has finalized the net metering regulations.